header

 • The merits of controlled or push feed and extractor types can be discussed until the cows come home, with every hunter having a different opinion.

-• As with triggers for all types of hunting, you want a good crisp let-off, not too much creep and a pull that suits you.
+• As for triggers, as with all types of hunting, you want a good crisp let-off, not too much creep and a pull that suits you.

-• The safety mechanism which suits you and that you can operate quietly, especially when hunting dangerous game.
+• Use a safety mechanism which suits you and that you can operate quietly, especially when hunting dangerous game.

 • If your rifle has heavy recoil, ensure the floorplate catch is strong enough to prevent an inopportune dumping of cartridges.